jordanhudgens/dissecting-rails-6-demo/README.md

 Next todos:

-> You just created the profiles#index action, create the view and partial and then implement the following functionality
+> Start by ensuring that the click listener loads when the page loads, app/javascripts/lib/...